-An employee's seniority shall terminate and his/her employment shall cease if:
+An employee's seniority shall terminate and their employment shall cease if:

 - A. The employee separates. - B. The employee is discharged and the discharge is not reversed through the grievance procedure. - C. The employee is absent for three (3) consecutive regularly scheduled working days without notifying the office of the immediate supervisor or specified designee.
 In proper cases, exceptions may be made by the Employer.
-After such absence, the Employer will send written notification to the employee at his/her last known address that she/he has been terminated and, therefore, loses their seniority.

-- D. The employee does not return to work when recalled from layoff as set forth in the Article 17, Recall Procedure.
-In proper cases, exceptions may be made by the Employer. - E. In the event an employee is laid off for a period of time equal to his/her seniority at the time of layoff or three (3) years, whichever is less at the time of layoff. - F. The employee does not return from vacation, leave of absence or sick leave in accordance with paragraph C above. - G. The employee has been on a long-term disability (LTD) leave for two (2) years. - H. An employee who permanently transfers to a position under the Employer not included in the Bargaining Unit, shall have his/her accumulated seniority frozen as of the day she/he leaves the Unit, for a period up to one (1) year.
+After such absence, the Employer will send written notification to the employee at their last known address that the employee has been terminated and, therefore, loses their seniority. - D. The employee does not return to work when recalled from layoff as set forth in the Article 17, Recall Procedure.
+In proper cases, exceptions may be made by the Employer. - E. In the event an employee is laid off for a period of time equal to the employee's seniority at the time of layoff or three (3) years, whichever is less at the time of layoff. - F. The employee does not return from vacation, leave of absence or sick leave in accordance with paragraph C above. - G. The employee has been on a long-term disability (LTD) leave for one (1) year (with the employee allowed to submit a doctor's note for consideration by the College)

+-OR-

+worker's compensation leave for fourteen (14) months

+H. An employee who permanently transfers to a position under the Employer not included in the Bargaining Unit, shall have their accumulated seniority frozen as of the day the employee leaves the Unit, for a period up to one (1) year.
 After one (1) year from date of transfer from this Bargaining Unit, the employee will lose all seniority accumulated within this Bargaining Unit.
 The time spent out of the Bargaining Unit will not be counted toward seniority within the Unit.

-Employees who temporarily transfers to non-bargaining unit positions shall continue to pay union dues and accrue seniority for the duration of the transfer for a period up to one (1) year.
-If the temporary transfer exceeds one (1) year, the employee's seniority shall be frozen for up to one (1) year and his/her classified position may be posted in accordance with Article 20.
+Employees who temporarily transfers to non-bargaining unit positions may continue to pay union dues and accrue seniority for the duration of the transfer for a period up to one (1) year.
+If a temporary transfer exceeds one (1) year, the employee's seniority shall be frozen for up to one (1) year and the employee's classified position may be posted in accordance with Article 20.
 After one (1) additional year from the date of frozen seniority, the employee shall lose all seniority accumulated within this bargaining unit.